 Wilson after signing the Declaration of Independence, successfully defended 23 residents of Philadelphia from forced exile and property seizure following British withdrawal from the city.

 Not long after however, a drunken riot of Philadelphia radicals besieged Wilson’s home, where he and 35 compatriots barricaded themselves, dubbing their stronghold, “Fort Wilson.”
 Local Continental Army units broke up the riot, extricating Wilson and company.

 Trained as a surveyor, Abraham Clark switched to law, teaching himself while still working as a surveyor.
 Once he went into practice, Clark was well known for defending cases of the poor who otherwise could not afford council.

-Captain Clark was thrown in a dungeon, was rarely fed and only so much as fit through the cells keyhole.
-The British offered Clark his sons life if he would recant his support for Independence.
+Captain Clark was thrown in a dungeon, was rarely fed, and only so much as fit through his cell’s keyhole.
+The British offered Abraham Clark his son’s life and freedom, if Clark would recant his support for colonial Independence.